 CHLOROMYCETIN (chloramphenicol sodium succinate) by Pfizer is clinical pharmacology chloramphenicol is a broad-spectrum antibiotic originally isolated from streptomyces venezuelae .
 Approved for surface ocular infections involving the conjunctiva and/or cornea caused by chloramphenicol-susceptible organisms.
 First approved in 1959.

-CHLOROMYCETIN (chloramphenicol sodium succinate) is a broad-spectrum bacteriostatic antibiotic originally isolated from Streptomyces venezuelae, approved in 1959 for injectable use.
-It works by inhibiting bacterial protein synthesis through interference with amino acid transfer to ribosomes.
-The product is indicated for surface ocular infections involving the conjunctiva and/or cornea caused by chloramphenicol-susceptible organisms.
+CHLOROMYCETIN (chloramphenicol sodium succinate) is a broad-spectrum bacteriostatic antibiotic originally isolated from Streptomyces venezuelae, approved in 1959.
+It treats surface ocular infections of the conjunctiva and/or cornea by inhibiting bacterial protein synthesis through interference with amino acid transfer to ribosomes.
+The drug is administered via injection and demonstrates minimal resistance development in susceptible organisms.

 Clinical Pharmacology Chloramphenicol is a broad-spectrum antibiotic originally isolated from Streptomyces venezuelae .
 It is primarily bacteriostatic and acts by inhibition of protein synthesis by interfering with the transfer of activated amino acids from soluble RNA to ribosomes.
 It has been…